George Washington was the first President of the United States and one of our nation's most respected founding fathers.

 Mount Vernon, VA

-The prettiest tourist attraction in the DC area, Washington's beloved Mount Vernon mansion and 500-acre estate is beautifully restored and furnished with original objects dating back to the 1740s.
+The prettiest tourist attraction in the DC area, Washington's beloved Mount Vernon mansion, and the 500-acre estate is beautifully restored and furnished with original objects dating back to the 1740s.
 Families can explore the mansion, grounds and gardens and a museum to learn about the life of America's first president and his family.
 (The National Treasure Tour is highly recommended.)
 Just three miles away, you can also visit Washington's Whiskey Distillery & Gristmill and learn about the role whiskey played in Washington's farming operation.

 Philadelphia was the first capital of the United States, and it was here that Washington lived, worked, fought, and slept.
 Don't-miss attractions include Independence Hall, where Washington was given command of the Continental Army and later presided over the Constitutional Convention; Congress Hall, where Washington stepped down from the presidency to make way for John Adams; and City Tavern, still a popular dining spot.